markjnkim/es_mod/02-css/content/lesson-1-staging.md

 * **Git Pull**: Is the process of merging the remote repo into the local repo by branch.
 * **Git Issues**: A tool that facilitates project management, promotes communication, and facilitates productivity.

+Now let's use our Git issue to create our first feature branch and continue onto Lesson 2: Flexbox.